peelframework/peel/docs/_manual/environment-configurations.md

 We can see that our bundle does not include bundle-wide environment configuration, because the `config` folder does not contain any `*.conf` files as direct children.

-On the other side, we have two host-specific configurations.
+On the other side, we have two host-specific configurations in the `hosts` subfolder.

 Under the `$HOSTNAME` of your machine we can see the following `*.conf` files: